-Although not foldable, the relatively clunky 50kg unit does feature guide wheels at the rear and is designed to be stored vertically when not in use, although with a body like that, maybe you'll want to show if off to house guests.
+Although not foldable, the relatively clunky 50kg unit does feature guide wheels at the rear and is designed to be stored vertically when not in use, although with a body like that, maybe you'll want to show it off to house guests.

-The Nordictrack RW900 rower is great, beginner-friendly rower for those with a larger budget to spend on home gym equipment.
+The Nordictrack RW900 rower is great, a beginner-friendly rower for those with a larger budget to spend on home gym equipment.
 The large touchscreen makes this rower extremely user-friendly, not to mention the automatic resistance system and foldable, space-saver design that's ideal for smaller living spaces.

 Thanks to the iFit workout library and live workouts, both amateurs and pros are likely to find at least a few dozens of exercises to follow along.
 The family membership also allows more than one person to set up a profile and track progress using the single rower alone.